Should you become a DIY investor?

 How can you figure out if self-directed investing is right for you?

-I believe to have proficiency in anything in life, including the job you might do, success comes from the right mix of personal traits and behaviours, with some knowledge in your craft, with skills that demonstrate your ability, and some passion to continuously improve.
+I believe to have proficiency in anything in life, including the job you might do today, success comes from the right mix of personal traits and behaviours.

-With reams of financial information available, I would argue there is almost no excuse not to understand the basic elements that comprise 80,000+ personal finance books:
+With reams of financial information available, I would argue there is almost no excuse not to understand the basic elements that comprise 80,000+ personal finance books.
+I’ll summarize my book for you:

-- Conclusion: Rinse and repeat for the next 30-40 years.
+- Book conclusion: Rinse and repeat for the next 30-40 years.

 Please buy my book! 🙂